minios-linux/minios-nightly/README.md

 ## MiniOS Kernel Details

-The MiniOS kernel is similar to the standard Debian kernel but with key differences:  it does *not* include Secure Boot support, and it *does* include built-in support for AUFS and NTFS3.
+The MiniOS kernel is similar to the standard Debian kernel but with key differences:  it does *not* include Secure Boot support, and it *does* include built-in support for AUFS and NTFS3, contains drivers for some Realtek and Broadcom wireless adapters in 64-bit version.
 The Debian Sid images use the standard Debian kernel.

 ## Download the Latest Nightly Build